Modern + Minimalist Christmas Tree Collar

 We have seen more than one holiday tree go crashing to the floor, until recently when I bought a wide sturdy new tree stand.

-No more crashing trees, but the only problem was I wanted a modern look for my holiday decor and modern Christmas tree skirts would not cover the tall stand.
+No more crashing trees, but the only problem was I wanted a modern look for my holiday decor and traditional Christmas tree skirts would not cover the tall stand.

 I needed to find a way to hide the new wide stand while keeping my pets from thinking that the water in the stand is the holiday watering hole.